statamic/v2-docs/content/collections/tags/collection-next.md

 ---
 title: Next
-overview: >
-  Iterate over the next entries that would show up in the listing.
+overview:  Grab the next entries relative to current entry in a Collection.
 parameters:
   -
     name: in|collection